The science of swimming

 The conservation of momentum tells us that the momentum you give your body, going forward, is the same as the momentum you give the water, pulling backward.
 That implies that you need to pull as much water backward as you possibly can with each stroke.
-Cupping your hand helps; keeping your elbow high as you pull back helps too, so your forearm works as a kind of paddle, so you pull back an entire arm's worth of water rather than a mere handful.
+Cupping your hand helps; keeping your elbow high as you pull back helps too, so your forearm works as a kind of paddle, and you pull back an entire arm's worth of water rather than a mere handful.
 You'll find this is much harder and more tiring to begin with, which is a good sign: it shows you're creating much more force.

 Energy and power

 It takes energy to push your body through the water—and your body loses the same amount of energy in the process.
 The rate at which something uses energy is called power.
 According to an interesting blog post in Wired by physicist Rhett Allain, champion swimmers can briefly achieve a power of 1200 watts (the maximum power of a clothes washing machine or a very powerful vacuum cleaner), which is similar to what a champion cyclist can achieve for short periods, pumping away flat out.
 In his book The Human Machine, British zoology professor R. McNeill Alexander quotes power figures for swimming that are in the hundreds of watts.
 This is consistent with the power that top cyclists routinely generate (and it's also similar to the figure in the calculation in the box at the end of this article.)